Notalib/nativescript-accessibility-ext/src/Angular.md

   margin: $my-custom-margin;
   font-size: $my-custom-font-size;

-  font-size: $my-custom-font-size;

   &[ios] {
-    // only available used on ios.
+    // Only applies on iOS
     font-size: calc(#{$my-custom-font-size} * var(--a11y-fontscale-factor));
   }

   &[android] {
+    // Font sizes auto-scale on android but margins don't
     margin: calc(#{$my-custom-margin} * var(--a11y-fontscale-factor));
   }
 }